kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 when new jobs are being added with a custom `managed-by` label, it might be indicative that the feature is not working correctly.

+A substantial increase in `kube_cronjob_status_active` after upgrade may suggest that the Jobs are not making progress.
+Additionally, if the non-progressing Jobs use custom `managed-by` label, then rollback of the feature might be justified to make the CronJobs run, by letting the built-in Job controller handle the Jobs.

 A substantial drop in the `job_sync_duration_seconds`, while the number of jobs with the custom `managed-by` label is low, could be indicative of the Job controller skipping reconciliation of jobs it should reconcile.
 This could